omnifaces/oyena/action/README.md

 To use it in your web application you will need to do the following:

 1. Add the Maven dependency
-4. Add a Servlet mapping for the Oyena Action Servlet

 ### Add the Maven dependency